garden-io/garden/docs/basics/installation.md

 ```

 If you happen to have installed both Minikube and a version of Docker for Mac with Kubernetes support enabled,
-`garden` will choose whichever one is configured as the current context in your `kubectl` configuration, and if neither
+`garden` will choose whichever one is configured as the current context in your `kubectl` configuration.
+If neither
-is set as the current context, Docker for Mac is preferred by default.
+is set as the current context, the first available context is used.

 (If you're not yet familiar with Garden configuration files, see: [Configuration files](../using-garden/configuration-files.md))